bcaffo/regmodsbook/manuscript/14_binary.md

 ravensData$ravenScore   0.0159   0.009059   1.755  0.09625
 ~~~

-There's numerous problems with this model.
+There are numerous problems with this model.
 First, if the Ravens
 score more than 63 points in a game, we estimate a 0.0159 *
 63, which is greater than 1, increase in the probability of them winning.
 This is
 an impossibility, since a probability can't be greater than 1.
-63 is an unusual, but not impossible, score in American football, but
+Sixty three is an unusual, but not impossible, score in American football, but
 the principle applies broadly: modeling binary data with linear models
 results in models that fail the basic assumption of the data.